Dmitrev/anagrams/README.md

 **File Iterator**
 I've written a custom class to read the file line by line.
 When going to the next line there is a quirk where the File Iterator reads the same line twice to skip it if it's blank.
-I had to implement that since a lot of editors make new lines at the of the file.
+I had to implement that last minute since a lot of editors make new lines at the of the file.

 I would refactor that class slightly to only ever read a line once and let the Anagram finder code handle empty words

 **Anagram Finder**
-There is some duplicate related to finding the anagrams from the current input buffer.
+There is as duplicate line in the function for finding the anagrams from the current input buffer.
-Since the loop ends when the file is complete read at the end there will always be a buffer left over.
+Since the loop ends when the file read is completed there will always be a buffer left over.
 So I made another call at the end of function.
-I would refactor this function by separating the creation of the buffer and the anagram function
+I would refactor this function by separating the creation of the buffer from the anagram finding function.

 ```php
 yield $this->groupWords($buffer);